PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 There are various build configuration options linked from the corresponding topic in the [official guide]( https://micro-xrce-dds.docs.eprosima.com/en/latest/installation.html#installing-the-agent-standalone), but these have not been tested.
 :::

-To start the agent with settings for connecting to the XRCE-DDS client running on the simulator:
+To start the agent with settings for connecting to the uXRCE-DDS client running on the simulator:

 ```sh
 MicroXRCEAgent udp4 -p 8888